-Gore Canyon is the quintessential Colorado Class V run because of its tough rapids and reliable summer flows.
+Gore Canyon is the quintessential Colorado Class V run due its tough rapids and reliable summer flows.
 River flows in Colorado are somewhat complicated but Gore Canyon generally has reliable water from mid-July to mid-October.

-The hardest rapids are Gore Rapid and Tunnel Falls.
-Both can be portaged with a reasonable amount of effort making this a run that solid Class IV paddlers can attempt.
+The most difficult rapids are Gore Rapid and Tunnel Falls.
+Both can be portaged with a reasonable amount of effort allowing solid Class IV paddlers to run this section with good guidnce.
 There are quite a few nearly river-wide ledge holes so it really helps to have someone who knows the run well to know where they are and where to go.

 Mile 0: Put-in at the parking lot and boat ramp on the Blue River.

-Mile 0.2: The Blue River joins the Colorado River.
-The next 3.7 miles are a flatwater warm up.
+Mile 0.2: The Blue River joins the Colorado River and a3.7 miles downstream warm-up follows.

 Mile 3.9: Gear-Up-Rock has a small beach on the left that most groups stop at to put on dry tops an dry suits.

-Mile 4: Whitewater Warm-Up (III) is a nice series of rapids that make a nice warm up before Applesauce.
+Mile 4: Whitewater Warm-Up (III) is a nice series of rapids that make a good warm up before Applesauce.

 Mile 4.3: Applesauce (IV) is generally considered the most dangerous rapid on the run due to some nasty rocks on the left.
 It can easily be scouted from the left.

-Mile 5: Gore Rapid (III) is a fierce rapid that should be scouted from the railroad tracks on the right.
+Mile 5: Gore Rapid (V) is a legendary rapid that should be scouted from the railroad tracks on the right.
 There are many possible lines to consider.
 Since Scissors and Pyrite come immediately after it's a good idea to scout those from the train tracks too.